-Another house he built later became known

-as Hazel Dell and was situated along one of the main pack horse routes from The Basin to Olinda.
-In the 1890s, Hazel Dell was used as a kind of halfway accommodation house for settlers on their journey between the plains and the hill top.
+The house Hodgson built on allotment 83 became known as Hazel Dell and later used for accommodation.
+It was situated along one of the main pack horse routes from The Basin to Olinda.
+In the 1890s, settlers on their journey between the plains and the hill top used Hazel Dell as halfway accommodation.